-This is an excerpt from “The Gospel of Eleazar,” which is I included in my book, “How to Write a Gospel.”
+This is an excerpt from “The Gospel of Eleazar,” which is included in my book, “Stories in the Scriptures.”

-The Rabbis of Jerusalem held that the Oracle was determined to the time of Judas Maccabee, but Phanuel the Seer said that the Short Oracle alone was of Daniel and it was to be determined in the time of Herod.
+The Rabbis of Jerusalem held that the Oracle was determined to the time of Judas Maccabee, but Phanuel and Gabriel, the Seers, said that the Short Oracle alone was of Daniel and it was to be determined in their time.
 This is the Short Oracle:

-When Phanuel had yielded his last breath, Gabriel and the Seers, the Wise Ones, spoke with gracious words and many people who longed for the return of the time of God’s favour were persuaded.
+Gabriel and Phanuel spoke with gracious words and many people who longed for the return of the time of God’s favour were persuaded.
 So the people fasted and prayed and they brought to the Seers girls, the daughters of worthy families of unblemished character.
 Six girls came before them.
 They were beautiful and they were strong but the Seers kept their counsel.
 Last came Mariam, a girl of fourteen years who was promised in marriage to Yosef the Carpenter.
-Gabriel looked upon her and he prayed in his heart and so also did Hanna bat Phanuel.
-Shimon the Elder, a man of greatly advanced years, advanced beyond what is common to men, took her hand and he touched her face for he was blind, and he also prayed in his heart.
+Gabriel looked upon her and he prayed in his heart.
+Phanuel, a man of greatly advanced years, advanced beyond what is common to men, took her hand and he touched her face for he was blind, and he also prayed in his heart.
 And Mariam departed from them.

 The Seers spent the night in prayer and in the morning when it was light, Gabriel spoke the name of Mariam.
-And Hanna and Shimon likewise spoke her name and said, “let it be so.”
+And Phanuel likewise spoke her name and said, “let it be so.”
 Then Gabriel hurried on foot to Mariam’s home and they brought her to him.
 And before her father and her mother and all her brothers Gabriel told her what God had revealed to them when they spent the night in prayer, that she was to be the one who would give birth to Messiah the Prince.
 So Mariam went to her father and her mother and embraced them and her father blessed her.
-Then she came to Gabriel and said, “Let it be so.”
+Then she came to Gabriel and said, ‘Let it be so.’